 Survey respondents said the race had significant positive effects on both individual habits and people’s social networks.

-First, there’s the broad positive effect of Racery on individual bodies and minds.
-“Motivation” is already the word we hear regularly from racers talking about Racery, and it’s fascinating to see that fully 2 of 3 racers say Racery boosts their motivation and that more than half exercise more regularly because of the race.
-And though the proportion is smaller, it’s gratifying to discover that 22% of racers feel more energized because of the race.
+Racers reported broad positive effects of the virtual race on individual bodies and minds.
+“Motivation” is already the word we hear regularly from racers talking about Racery, and it’s fascinating to see that fully 2 of 3 racers said this virtual race boosted their motivation.
+More than half said they exercised more regularly because of the race.
+And 22% of racers felt more energized because of the race.

-That’s all good news, but we’re even more excited by Racery’s effect on the racer’s social network.
-It turns out that our racers are talking with colleagues and family members about the race.
-And nearly 2 in 3 racers feels more connected to colleagues who are racing.
+That’s all good news, but we’re even more excited by the virtual race’s affect on the racer’s social network.
+Racers were talking with colleagues and family members about the race.
+And nearly 2 in 3 racers felt more connected to colleagues who were also participating in the race.

-While we don’t yet have the hard data to prove this, we have to believe that as racers talk about the race day-after-day with colleagues, friends and family, the culture that surrounds and shapes them all is gradually being rewired.
-Rewired not just to focus on fitness, but to enhance the concomitant psychological and cultural traits that contribute to an active, exciting life — action, motivation, intentionality, accountability, and teamwork.
-We’ll have to dig into that in future surveys!
+As racers talk about the virtual race day-after-day with colleagues, friends and family, the culture that surrounds and shapes them gets rewired.
+Rewired not just to focus on fitness, but to enhance the psychological and cultural traits that contribute to an active, exciting life — action, motivation, intentionality, accountability, and teamwork.

 In total, 53 racers responded to the survey.
 Want to learn more?

 Or take ten minutes to build your own custom virtual race route right now and share it with your company or charity!
 Or if your organization is larger and has more complex needs, get in touch with our virtual race gurus about organizing a virtual race or fitness challenge for your company, organization or community.